Specification - AID

 Remote MCP Agent:

 _agent.example.com.
-300 IN TXT "v=aid1;uri=https://api.example.com/mcp;p=mcp;auth=pat;desc=Example AI Tools"
+300 IN TXT "v=aid1;u=https://api.example.com/mcp;p=mcp;a=pat;s=Example AI Tools"

 Local Agent via Docker:

 _agent.grafana.com.
-300 IN TXT "v=aid1;uri=docker:grafana/mcp:latest;p=local;auth=pat;desc=Run Grafana agent locally"
+300 IN TXT "v=aid1;u=docker:grafana/mcp:latest;p=local;a=pat;s=Run Grafana agent locally"

 2.3.
 Client Discovery Algorithm

-1. Normalize Domain: If the domain contains non-ASCII characters, convert it to its Punycode A-label representation ([RFC5890]).
+1. Normalize domain.
+If the domain contains non-ASCII characters, convert it to its Punycode A-label representation ([RFC5890]).

 Table 1: Standard Client Error Codes